Skip to main content

 • Improved resolution of metrics through the Skpr UI from 5 minutes to 1 minute aggregation.

-• Bugfix: Fixed a issue where CDN invalidation metrics weren't displaying.
+• Bugfix: Fixed an issue where CDN invalidation metrics weren't displaying.

 WAF logging